vyunak/Corewar/README.md

 42 School project.

 This is a game based on a game that was popular at the beginning of this century: Core Wars.
-It is a team project, so I was make visual part.
+It is a team project, so I was make check and parse for assembling part.
 My part of the project is located in the "ASSEMBLER" folder.

 ## Compilation ##